GreenEagleKing/phantom-bookmark/README.md

 ## How It's Made:
 Tech used: HTML, CSS, JAVASCRIPT, REACT

-## Improvments:
+## Improvements:
 - Pagination - This feature has not been added due to time constraints.
+With more time and investigation I would add this feature.
 - CORS policy - The URL validation process makes a request to another domain which causes a CORS error.
 - Favicon Images